 Frederick J. Stellato is a trial attorney who has handled many types of civil and commercial litigation matters.
-Fred has tried at approximately 75 cases to verdict, both jury and non-jury, in the areas of products liability, general liability, and professional liability, as well as commercial disputes.
-Fred practiced in Philadelphia for 19 years before returning home to Lehigh Valley in order to join the firm.
+Fred has tried approximately 80 cases to verdict, both jury and non-jury, in the areas of products liability, general liability, and professional liability, as well as commercial disputes.
+Fred practiced in Philadelphia for 19 years before returning home to the Lehigh Valley, where he was born and raised, in order to join the firm.

 Fred has made presentations on trial-related topics to numerous institutions, including Temple University Law School, Temple University Hospital, St. Luke’s Hospital, Roxborough Hospital School of Nursing, and CIGNA Property and Casualty Company.
 He has also done programs for the judges of the Philadelphia Court of Common Pleas, the Philadelphia Trial Lawyers Association, and the Philadelphia Association of Defense Counsel.